MyMeepSQL/GitPy/README.md

 # **About GitPy**

-**Automatate OpenVPN Server (GitPy)** is a program that can be used to automate the creation and the configuration of a OpenVPN server and manage existing OpenVPN's client config.
+**GitPy** is a program that can be use to search and download a repository on GitHub using the GitHub API REST.
 The program was written in Python3 and designed to be use on Arch and Debian based ditros.
-GitPy have a main console that can be used to manage the OpenVPN server and the OpenVPN's client config.
-It could also be used in a CLI environment, inspired by the [Metasploit](https://github.com/rapid7/metasploit-framework) network testing tool
+GitPy have a main console that can be used to search and download a repository.
+It could also be used in a CLI environment, inspired by the [Metasploit](https://github.com/rapid7/metasploit-framework) network testing tool (not yet implemented).

 - **In development!**
 - Can only be run on a **Linux machine**